The Ultimate Home Emergency Preparedness Guide

 That’s why, as you move into your new home, or start spring cleaning around your current place, it’s a perfect time to do a bit of home emergency preparation.

 Having a case of water and some flashlights won’t cut it in most emergencies.
-In fact, a government emergency prep survey discovered that “40% of survey respondents did not have household plans, 80% had not conducted home evacuation drills, and nearly 60% did not know their community’s evacuation routes.”
+In fact, a government emergency prep survey discovered that only 48% of respondents had made an emergency plan for a disaster.

 This guide will help you be better prepared for many types of home emergency issues.